unisi-tech/unisi/README.md

 | Dialog(..) | Open a dialog with parameters |
 | user.set_screen(screen_name) | switch to another screen |

 Unisi synchronizes GUI state on frontend-end automatically after calling a handler.

 If a Gui object doesn't have 'changed' handler the object accepts incoming value automatically to the 'value' variable of gui object.

 If 'value' is not acceptable instead of returning an object possible to return Error or Warning or Info.
 That functions can update a object list passed after the message argument.

 ```
-def changed_range(guirange, value):
+def changed(elem, value):
-   if value < 0.5 and value > 1.0:
+   if value == 4:
-       return Error(f‘The value of {guirange.name} has to be > 0.5 and < 1.0!', guirange)
+       return Error(f‘The value can not be 4!', elem)
     #accept value othewise
-    guirange.value = value
+    elem.value = value

-edit = Edit('Range of involving', 0.6, changed_range)
+edit = Edit('Involving', 0.6, changed)
 ```

 #### Events interception of shared blocks ####